 [Instagram comments on this post provided an interesting Question and Answer Series: ]

-Whare are these categories of fight, flight, freeze, and fawn?
+What are these categories of fight, flight, freeze, and fawn?

-As our understanding has developed, both biologists and human brain researchers documented a “freeze” response.
+As our understanding developed, biologists and human brain researchers documented a “freeze” response.
 In animals, the freeze response can be seen in many species.
-If you’ve ever seen a nature video in which a lion turns to defend it’s limp, freshly killed dinner, and that animal jumps up and flees while the lion is distracted, that’s an example of the “freeze” response.
-In humans, the freeze response might look like being frozen and unable to move when a mugger demands valuables or locking up completely during a sexual assault.
+If you’ve ever seen a nature video in which a lion turns to defend its limp, freshly killed dinner, and that animal jumps up and flees while the lion is distracted, that’s an example of the “freeze” response.
+In humans, the freeze response might look like being frozen and unable to move when a mugger demands valuables or locking up entirely during a sexual assault.
 Read a research study exploring the freeze response for more information.

 Can we get rid of our fear-based response?

 Fear, and the ways we respond to it, happen on a level beyond our consciousness.
 The neurons and nerves signaling us to fight, run, freeze, or fawn fire exponentially faster than our conscious thoughts move.
-That doesn’t mean were destined to stay with that response though.
+That doesn’t mean we’re destined to stay with that response though.

-The ways we learned to respond to threat will probably always be our knee-jerk reaction- and I think that’s not a bad thing- in so many contacts, it’s there to keep us safe.
-We don’t “need” that fear response when we are working through complex interpersonal and cultural issues, but it has a role to play in her life.
+The ways we learned to respond to threat will probably always be our knee-jerk reaction.
+I think that’s not a bad thing.
+In so many contacts, it’s there to keep us safe.
+We don’t “need” that fear response when we are working through complex interpersonal and cultural issues, but it has a role to play in our life.
 Growth is: